matxa/ConTime/README.md

 Making it easier for (sub)contractors to manage employees' work history.

 <b>ConTime</b> - is the final project of my foundation year at HOLBERTON SCHOOL in New Haven.
 In this project I wanted to illustrate my understanding of REST APIs.
 The project is divided into two parts, the API, and the main APP.
-The main APP is basically a GUI for the API.
+The main APP is the front-end that's consuming from the API.

 &#10240;